h4ck3rk3y/Jasoos/README.md

 - Support for other common web files like actual template files for checking things like {% autoescape off  %}
 - Alert feature to schedule cron jobs to test the repository and mail developers
 - A wider variety of issues could be covered
-- Performance should be improved via threads or asynchronicity.
-The redis queue implementation is just a hack to make the UI fancy and the user not waiting.
+- Performance could be improved by better implementations or scanning methods.
 - Look for credentials in deleted files.
 A keys.py might have been committed earlier by the developer.
 He might have tried to git rm it to fix it, but it's always there anyway.